 Fisheries co-management is a partnership arrangement that shares responsibilities between the government, BMUs and other stakeholders in the management of fisheries resources.
 BMU is a structured community organization comprised of fishers, fish traders, boat owners and other beach stakeholders who traditionally depend on fisheries activities for their livelihood.
 A BMU undertakes fisheries management activities within a designated co-management area.
 However, a Joint Co-Management Area (JCMA) is formed where fishing grounds are shared by more than one BMU.
-Establishment of CMAs and JCMAs is provided for in the Fisheries (Beach Management Unit) Regulations, 2007 (to be revised under the Project).
+Establishment of CMAs and JCMAs is provided for in the Fisheries (Beach Management Unit) Regulations, 2007

-A zero draft of the CMA guidelines, prepared by a Co-management Technical Team5 in 2018, was presented and discussed at the Inter-governmental Thematic Working Group on Policy Standards and Legislation (ITWG) for their concurrence in the CMA Guidelines process before county stakeholder consultations.
+A zero draft of the national CMA guidelines, prepared by a Co-management Technical Team in 2018, was presented and discussed at the Inter-governmental Thematic Working Group on Policy Standards and Legislation (ITWG) for their concurrence in the national CMA Guidelines process before county stakeholder consultations.
 However, the current version has important gaps, including guidance on development of Joint CMAs, related institutional arrangements, linking JCMA management plans to national level fisheries management planning, and BMU/CMA performance monitoring.
-The existing draft will therefore undergo further elaboration and revision by the Co-management Technical Team, with support of consultants (Activity C below).
+The existing draft will therefore undergo further elaboration and revision by the Comanagement Technical Team, with support of consultants (Activity C below).
 Thereafter it will be subjected to county and community stakeholders' consultations in the coastal counties.

-The co-management Technical Team will consolidate stakeholders' inputs and update the draft CMA guidelines.
-The updated draft will again be presented to the ITWG for validation.
-The validated draft at the ITWG will then be subjected to wider stakeholders' validation workshop.
-After the stakeholders' validation workshop, the Co-management Technical Team will update and finalize the draft for submission to the Director-General, KeFS for endorsement.
-The endorsed CMA guidelines will be printed and distributed to stakeholders and BMUs for implementation.
+The co-management Technical Team with the support of the consultants will consolidate stakeholders' inputs and update the draft national CMA guidelines and subject it to a validation process.
+The validated document will be submitted to the Director-General, KeFS for endorsement and thereafter printed and distributed to stakeholders and BMUs for implementation.